 There may be a time lag between the financial aid revision and the crediting of the student account system.
 Check back in a day or so and it should be resolved.

 How do students or authorized users pay the bill?

 Students and authorized users should print or download the bill first for their financial records.
 The top portion of the bill can be returned with check payment, or students and authorized users can use the online payment option.
 Our other payment options will also continue to be available (Payment Plan, wire transfers, and/or educational loans).

 How do users save payment methods?

 If ePayment is used, users can save the payment method for future use at the time they make the payment by “naming” the payment method.
 Only the authorized user will have access to viewing/editing the payment methods set up in that authorized user’s record.
-However, if the student changes the password for an authorized user, all saved payment method information will be lost.

 When will late fees be applied?